RMReza/DesignIdeas/README.md

 # DesignIdeas
-Just to share design ideas
+This is repository to learn GitHub and share some desing idea, etc.